mytakedotorg/mtdo/DEV_DEEPDIVE.md

 Every PR is deployed in a test instance on Heroku.
 The code is deployed as a fat jar, which you can preview using `./gradlew shadowJar`.

-The `master` branch is autodeployed to https://mytake-staging.herokuapp.com/.
-To publish a new release to production, we manually press the "Promote to production" button in Heroku, tag the commit with `prod/yyyy-mm-dd`, and add a post in the [changelog thread on meta.mytake.org](https://meta.mytake.org/t/changes-to-the-website/30/16).
+The `staging` branch is autodeployed to https://mtdo-naked-staging.herokuapp.com/.
+To publish a new release to production, we manually:

+- press the "Promote to production" button in Heroku
+- move the `prod` branch to wherever `staging` is
+- tag the commit with `prod/yyyy-mm-dd`
+- add a post in the [changelog thread on meta.mytake.org](https://meta.mytake.org/t/changes-to-the-website/30/16).

 ## Update dependencies